JerryGreenough/Mecklenburg-County/README.md

 https://geopandas.org/install.html

-The GeoJSON data for the geometry of cencus tracts of North Carolina is contained in cb_2018_37_tract_500k.json.
+The GeoJSON data for the geometry of cencus tracts of North Carolina is contained on this repo in ```cb_2018_37_tract_500k.json```.
 This file is large and has been compressed into a .zip file.

 <p align="center">
     <img src="https://raw.githubusercontent.com/JerryGreenough/Mecklenburg-County/master/nctracts.png" width="800" height="280">